Upcoming 2023 Events

 The Ashland Model Railroaders train show was on display on Saturday & Sunday, March 4th & 5th, at the Freer Home.

 Annual Volunteer Meeting | Thursday, April 13th

 Our annual volunteer meeting will be held at the Manor House.
 Current and new volunteers are invited to attend, as well as anyone interested in volunteering!
 We will discuss volunteer opportunities, both for events and for our work in the museums.
 Sign up sheets for our event roles and more will be provided, so be sure to attend to reserve your preferred placements!

 Tea with Melanie Miller | Sunday, May 7th

 Tickets will be sold to this special event in our Speaker Series: Tea with Melanie Miller!
 Come listen to Melanie speak on her experiences with pageantry as Miss Ohio and Mrs. Ohio America.
 A collection of Melanie's pageant dresses will be on display for the first time during this event, and for a limited time at the Freer Home.
 This is an experience you won't want to miss!

 Our annual Ice Cream Social will be held at the Manor House on Sunday, June 25th, 2023.
 Whit's Frozen Custard will be serving the ice cream!
 Revisit our page soon for updates.

 Ashland Cemetery Walk | Sunday, September 24th

 Join us again for our Cemetery Walk at the Ashland Cemetery on Sunday, September 24th.
-Check back later for details about the featured historical figures!
+Check back later for details about the historical figures we will portray this year!

 5th Annual Pumpkin Glow | Saturday, October 21st